CS-257-S22/team-project-team-jbsy/project_proposal.md

 - Talk about concerns during the meetings
 - Weekly code review for each other's code / provide necessary solutions to possible flaws
-- If conflict arises, ask Anya for help
+- If a conflict arises, ask Anya for help

 **16. How will you address conflict or deal with disagreements within the team?**

 - Use the first 10 minutes of the meetings to make sure everyone is following the progress
-- Each provide arguments to each side of the conflict and find a resolution that satisfies both sides
+- Each provides arguments to each side of the conflict and finds a resolution that satisfies both sides
-- If conflict continues, ask Anya for help
+- If the conflict continues, ask Anya for help